Lawrence Lee: Teaching

 Both in his role at RCA and in his commercial work, Lee was generous in passing on his knowledge to students and more than a dozen assistants that apprenticed to him over the years.
 Several became eminent practitioners in their own right including Jane Gray and Philippa Martin.
 He was unusual amongst artists in that he often included his assistant's initials in his signature glassmark.
 This support continued into later life, Lee contributed the foreword to Jane Gray's autobiography; Playing with Rainbows, published when he was one hundred years old.

 Lee wrote several books on his craft.
 In 1967, shortly before leaving his post at RCA, he wrote Stained Glass, a handbook for artists.
 In 1976 he co-authored Stained Glass, An Illustrated Guide.
 His last book, written in 1977, The Appreciation of Stained Glass encapsulated his artistic philosophy.

 In 1974 he was master of the Worshipful Company of Glaziers and helped introduce measures to encourage practising stained-glass artists into the company at an affordable rate and encourage women into the profession.
 He was a fellow of the British Society of Master Glass Painters.

 Later life

-Lawrence Lee looking towards one of his windows at the Church of St Mary and St Peter at Pett, Sussex, UK.

 Lee continued to work as a stained glass artist until the early 1990s.
 Lee's last big church window was completed in 1991 at St Martin's Brasted, Kent.
 His last window is in the library of Chew Valley School, Bristol, in memory of his grandson, killed in a car crash in 1994.

 His wife, Dorothy died in 1996.
 Lawrence Stanley Lee died 25 April 2011 aged 101.
 He was survived by their sons, Stephen and Martin.